Healthy Honey BBQ Sauce (Sweet & Tangy)

 Sauteeing onions and garlic in a sauce pan.

-Add the can of tomato sauce, water, honey, apple cider vinegar, balsamic vinegar, molasses, liquid smoke, paprika, salt, and black pepper.
+Add the 8-ounce can of tomato sauce, 1/2 cup water, 1/4 cup honey, 2 tablespoons apple cider vinegar, 1 tablespoon balsamic vinegar, 1 tablespoon molasses, 1 teaspoon liquid smoke, 1 teaspoon paprika, 1 teaspoon salt, and 1/8 teaspoon black pepper.
+Stir well to combine.

 Adding ingredients to barbecue sauce over medium heat.